gabrielfrancisa/Send-and-receive-messages-from-Azure-Queue-storage/README.md

 #BASH 9
 >>> dotnet new console
-Run the following commands to add the Azure.Storage.Queues and Azure.Identity packages to the project.
+>>.Run the following commands to add the Azure.Storage.Queues and Azure.Identity packages to the project.

 #BASH 10
 >>> dotnet add package Azure.Storage.Queues
->   dotnet add package Azure.Identity
+>>>   dotnet add package Azure.Identity
-Add the starter code for the project
+>.Add the starter code for the project
-Run the following command in the Cloud Shell to begin editing the application.
+>.Run the following command in the Cloud Shell to begin editing the application.

 #BASH 11
 >>> code Program.cs
-Replace any existing contents with the following code.
+>.Replace any existing contents with the following code.
 Be sure to review the comments in the code, and replace with the storage account name you recorded earlier.

 .NET SECTION
 ```csharp